Share this page

 Learn X in Y minutes

-Where X=powershell
+Where X=PowerShell

 PowerShell is the Windows scripting language and configuration management framework from Microsoft built on the .NET Framework.
 Windows 7 and up ship with PowerShell.